• Shop

 «Sabrage», or sabering, a rather impressive way to open a champagne bottle, has its origins...

-• Serving the champagne
+• Serving Champagne

 For the aromas of the champagne to develop properly, it mustn't be too chilled.
 Ideally, the temperature should be...